drcz/mini-ld-67/README.md

 Avoid ants, open doors with keys, oh my.
 You can even try to kill ants with niderite, but it's not easy.

-Controls: arrow keys, or WSAD, or by tapping/clicking near the border (even more annoying than the tune!).
+Controls: arrow keys, or WSAD, or by tapping/clicking near the border (even more annoying than the tune and tapping does not work on ios or maybe at all).

 Gfx from the_pchanina, excluding fonts made today [everything drawn in emacs].